unstoppablesahilsaifi/LeetTrack/README.md

 # 📘 LeetTrack – Daily Coding Challenge Tracker

-**LeetTrack** is a backend service designed to manage coding challenges, user submissions, and streaks — with support for caching via Redis and streak resets via a scheduled cron job.
+**LeetTrack** is a backend service designed to manage coding challenges, user submissions, and streaks — with support for caching via Redis and streak resets via a scheduled cron job and With JWT authentication.

 ---